Immune System Disorders

 Have an immune system that is too active.
 This may happen with an allergic reaction.

 Have an immune system that turns against you.
 This is called autoimmune disease.

 Here are some common examples:

 Severe combined immunodeficiency (SCID).
 This is an example of an immune deficiency that is present at birth.
 Children are in constant danger of infections from bacteria, viruses, and fungi.
 This disorder is sometimes called “bubble boy disease.”
 In the 1970s, a boy had to live in a sterile environment inside a plastic bubble.
 Children with SCID are missing important white blood cells.
 This disease is deadly without treatment.

 Temporary acquired immune deficiencies.
-Your immune system can be weakened by certain medicines, for example.
+Your immune system can be weakened by certain medicines, for instance.
 This can happen to people on chemotherapy or other medicines used to treat cancer.
 It can also happen to people after organ transplants who take medicine to prevent organ rejection.
-Also, infections such as the flu virus, mono (mononucleosis), and measles can weaken the immune system for a short time.
+Also, infections, such as the flu virus, mono (mononucleosis), and measles, can weaken the immune system for a short time.
 Your immune system can also be weakened by smoking, alcohol, and poor nutrition.